-Usually, with action television shows that exist mainly to sell toys, new characters, representing new products on the shelves, beat the old characters/toys without much effort.
-"Proving Grounds" averts this for a good portion of the episode, with Blackarachnia, still in her original form, outwitting and outfighting Dinobot II (who's only appeared in two episodes prior) at every turn.
-That's not to say Dinobot II didn't hold his own well, but it is a good example of how Beast Warsdownplaysits toy-oriented aspects.
+With action television shows that exist mainly to sell toys, new characters, representing new products on the shelves, beat the old characters/toys without much effort.
+"Proving Grounds" averts this for a good portion of the episode, with Blackarachnia, still in her original form, outwitting and outfighting Dinobot II (who first appeared two episodes prior) at every turn.
+That's not to say Dinobot II doesn't hold his own well, but it is a good example of how Beast Warsdownplaysits toy-oriented aspects.

 "Crossing The Rubicon", where she's upgraded into a Transmetal, was also the first time she transformed with the Maximals' "Maximize" activation code, signifying her choice to become a full member of the team.
 You'd have to see it in context, after everything that had happened, but it was quite a moment.